aethershill/quartz/content/Areas/reading and listening/Booklist.md

 No Longer Human by Dazai
 Infinite Jest
 Art of Travel by Alain de Botton
-Man’s Search for Meaning
 The midnight library by Matt Haig
-Sapiens: a brief history of humankind
 Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark The River Why by David James Duncan.
 Woody Guthrie: A Life.